All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 The walls that according to Vasi were part of Curia Ostilia, a building where the Roman Senate met before the construction of Curia Julia, were later on associated with the Athenaeum built by Emperor Hadrian or with a Temple to Augustus.
 They are now believed to be a large vestibule built by Emperor Domitian as a grand entrance to the Imperial Palaces on the Palatine from the Forum.

-(left) Atrium of the church which was nested inside the vestibule; (centre) St. Cyrus; (right-above) Sts.
+(left) First hall of the church which was nested inside the vestibule, initially thought to be the library of a Temple to Augustus; (centre) St. Cyrus; (right-above) Sts.
 Agnes and Cecilia; (right-below) a painted drapery

 The church was built in the second half of the VIth